 Federal Domestic Violence Convictions

 Federal law imposes a lifetime ban if you are convicted of misdemeanor domestic violence under 18 U.S.C. §922(g)(9).
 This includes offenses involving force or the threat of a deadly weapon against a spouse, partner, co-parent, or similar relationship.
-Restoration in these cases is much more difficult and often requires a successful expungement or a pardon.

 How The Petition Process Works